kodadot/nft-gallery/CONTRIBUTING.md

 ### Open a pull request

-When you're done making changes and you'd like to propose them for review, use the pull request template to open your PR (Pull Request) against `main` branch.
+When you're done making changes and you'd like to propose them for review, use the pull request template to open your PR (Pull Request) against our `main` branch.

 ### Submit your PR & Get it reviewed